 - No agreed-upon terms.
 This is especially true for government contractors that try to sue on the enforceability of teaming agreements.
 Commercial law contracts are fertile grounds for this type of defense.

 - Mistake.
-This is common among the various breach of contract defenses and can be successful if you can prove that there was an error about the terms of the agreement.
+This is common among the various defenses to breach of contract and can be successful if you can prove that there was an error about the terms of the agreement.
 Obviously, it must be a reasonable mistake.
 If there was a mutual mistake made by both parties, then your attorney can be in good shape.
 Companies should be extremely careful when applying this defense is government contract cases.

 - Lack of contractual capacity.
 To legally form a contract, a party must be of sound mind and be able to understand what they were doing at the time of formation.